| On

 in talking to us.
 Only last week, he had sent away a bus full

 of Hungarian journalists.
+I had

 an idea.
 Perhaps this helpful man could tell Mr. Hrabal that